 Massachusetts child care and preschool programs give free or low-cost child care to low-income families with children.
-Families can choose the type of child care they want.
-Families can choose day care centers, family child care, in-home child care, or preschool.
+Families can choose the type of child care they want, such as day care centers, family child care, in-home child care, or preschool.
 Early Intervention programs help infants and toddlers who need extra help.
 Most programs also offer family support services and referrals.

 Massachusetts offers a variety of free and low-cost public education programs for children and adults.
-Free public education is available to all kindergarten and school-age children in Massachusetts, including special education programs for children with disabilities.
-Massachusetts also offers free adult basic education, ESOL / ESL English classes, in-state tuition at public colleges and universities, and college financial aid.
+Free public education is available to all kindergarten and school-age children, including special education for children with disabilities.
+Massachusetts also offers free adult basic education, ESOL / ESL English classes, and public colleges and universities.

-Massachusetts One-Stop Career Centers offer a wide range of services for job seekers and employers.
+Massachusetts One-Stop Career Centers offer many services for job seekers and employers.
 Unemployment and workers' compensation programs offer cash and medical assistance to workers who lose their jobs through no fault of their own, or cannot work because of job-related illness or injury.
 Workers who need job training may be eligible for government job training programs.